-Inside: Nonfiction animals books mesmerize children!
+Inside: Animal books for kids mesmerize children!
 From learning about animal habitats to unique traits to adaptive measures, these books will captivate your kids.

 There’s simply no debating it: children love learning about animals!

-From the way they care for their families, attack their prey, run like the wind or camouflage among their surroundings, nonfiction animal books never fail to captivate children.
+From the way they care for their families, attack their prey, run like the wind or camouflage among their surroundings, books about animals for kids never fail to captivate children.

 Learning about animals – whether pets at home or animals in the wild – opens up a whole new wondrous world for kids.
 Household pets teach kids about empathy, compassion, and responsibility.
 But wild and/or exotic animals are mysterious and intriguing.
 Their homes, eating habits and actions are so different from those of humans, yet so many parallels can be drawn.
 This makes reading about animals ripe with learning opportunities!

-The animal books in this collection help children learn about the environment and the world at large.
+The books about animals for kids in this collection help children learn about the environment and the world at large.
 These books introduce factual information in a way that helps children transition to more complex texts as they move to higher grades.
 They also introduce new vocabulary and prompt questions that often lead to an innate desire to learn more about a given animal or habitat.
-Finally — and my personal favorite — nonfiction books help raise awareness about issues your children may have never otherwise known about.
+Finally — and my personal favorite — books about animals for kids help raise awareness about issues your children may have never otherwise known about.
 From animal extinction to ways pollution is harming the environment and, in turn, animal habitats, kids learn how they can take action to make a difference in their own unique ways.

 In short?
 These books are a win-win!

-If your children are fascinated by animals, or if you are looking to add more nonfiction to supplement a homeschool or virtual curriculum, Happily Ever Elephants has got you covered.
+If your children are fascinated by animals, or if you are looking to add more books about animals for kids to supplement a homeschool or virtual curriculum, Happily Ever Elephants has got you covered.
 Check out these incredible books!

 Lovely Beasts, by Kate Gardner and illustrated by Heidi Smith: This fabulous book encourages young readers to challenge what they think they know about some of the worlds “scariest” animals.
 Gorillas, porcupines and rhinoceroses may certainly be frightening, but they do exhibit some surprising – even gentle – characteristics.
 I absolutely love the way this book challenges preconceived notions children (and adults!) have about wild animals and the manner in which it inspires them to move beyond first impressions.
 Support independent bookstores and get the book on Bookshop.org right here!